coderefinery/reproducible-python-ml/README.md

 This lesson is a mashup of the following sources:
-- https://github.com/coderefinery/reproducible-python (and derives from its history)
+- https://github.com/coderefinery/reproducible-python (shares common history with this lesson)
 - https://github.com/coderefinery/python-progression

 The lesson uses the following example repository:
 - https://github.com/workshop-material/classification-task

-Which has replaced the "planets" example repository used in the original lesson.
+The classification task has replaced the "planets" example repository used in the original lesson.